Skip to content

 Set up your environment variables

-Export your Sepolia wallet private key as an environment variable (making sure it has enough funds):
+Export your Sepolia wallet private key as an environment variable (making sure it has enough funds), and export a valid RPC URL (you can use the public one provided):

 Run the example app

-The example app will upload your zkVM guest to IPFS, submit a request to the market for a proof that "4" is an even number, wait for the request to be fulfilled, and then submit that proof to the EvenNumber contract, setting the value to "4".
+The example app will submit a request to the market for a proof that "4" is an even number, wait for the request to be fulfilled, and then submit that proof to the EvenNumber contract, setting the public number variable to "4".

 The output will look something like: